craigsdennis/potty-party/challenge_log.md

 ## Day 23
 * Add the concept of [PottySessions](https://trello.com/c/jVu8WUzy/2-as-a-parent-i-should-be-able-to-start-and-stop-a-potty-session-so-that-i-can-be-reminded-to-try-to-get-child-to-attempt-potty-ti) to the model
 * Added DynamoDB table to store the sessions.

+## Day 24
+* Setup new Lambda function triggered by CloudWatch on a schedule

+## Day 25
+* Used Amazon SNS to send a test SMS message